1.9K Reviews | 4.7 Star Rating | 20+ years of experience | 72k+ Patients Treated

 Causes

-• Genetic changes in colon cells
+• Genetic modifications in colonial cells

 • Smoking or heavy alcohol use